 Although THM does not present a clear discussion on the eddies affecting the mean circulation, they do discuss the possibility that a storm track could have either type of cyclone development.
 In both cases the cyclones start on the polar side of the jet.
 As they evolve, LC1 shifts south of the jet continually thinning due to the anticyclonic shear.
 On the other hand, LC2 remains poleward of the jet axis.
 Actually, in THM, Fig. 3 shows the initial and end profiles of the zonal jet for both cases.
 We can very clearly see a large shift in latitudinal position of the jet in both cases.
-LC1 ends up with a jet poleward of the initial position, and LC2 has a jet slightly southward of the initial position.
+LC1 ends up with a jet poleward of the initial position and LC2 has a jet slightly southward of the initial position.
 THM used two different initial jets in order to obtain these two different evolutions (LC1 and LC2).
-A barotropic cyclonic shear was added in LC2 to modify the position of the upperlevel critical layers and the intensity of the index of refraction.
+A barotropic cyclonic shear was added in LC2 to modify the position of the upper level critical layers and the intensity of the index of refraction.
 That was the basic contention of their conclusion needed to explain the different behaviors of LC1 and LC2.

 These results raise some interesting questions.
-For example, can the frequent occurrence of either of these two canonical states (cyclonic and anticyclonic wave breaking) be the cause for the variability of the storm track (as shown in Fig. 1)?
+For example, can the frequent occurrence of either of these two canonical states (cyclonic and anticyclonic wave breaking) be the cause for the variability of the storm track (as shown in Fig 1)?
 Is it possible to have more types of LC1 in the normal or cold phases of ENSO that shift the jet axis poleward or more LC2 types in the warm phase that could explain the shift to the south?
-Orlanski (1998) analyzed the Pacific storm track for a 10-yr period, 1980 to 1990, that includes two ENSO cycles.
-It was found that although the positions of the entrance jets were similar in these two periods, the baroclinicity extended more eastward in El Niño years.
-Complementary to these results is a case study by Shapiro et al. (2001) that found that in the period of 1997-99, the warm phase of ENSO supports LC2 development whereas in the cold phase LC1 was more prevalent.
-There is a possibility then, that the environmental conditions could support either of the life cycles (LC1 and/ or LC2).
+Orlanski (1998) analyzed the Pacific storm track for a ten year period, 1980 to 1990, that includes two ENSO cycles.
+It was found that although the positions of the entrance jets were similar in these two periods, the baroclinicity extended more eastward in El Nino years.
+There is a possibility then, that the environmental conditions could support either of the life-cycles (LC1 and/or LC2).
 In order to answer these questions several baroclinic life cycle experiments were performed.
 In the next section we will briefly discuss the three dimensional simulations of baroclinic life cycles for a variety of basic states.
-In section 3, we present the forced shallow water global model used for a number of upperlevel life cycle simulations.
+In section 3, we present the forced shallow water global model used for a number of upper level life cycle simulations.
 The results of the global wavenumber 7 response for different forcing parameters will be presented in section 4.
-Global wavenumbers 5, 6, 7, and 8 are examined in section 5.
+Global wave numbers 5, 6, 7 and 8 are examined in section 5.
 The summary and discussion will be presented in section 6.